Wigan Warriors: Leeds Rhinos

+Hull Kingston Rovers

+A more recent rivalry that has emerged since around 2023 is with Hull Kingston Rovers following the Robins' emergence as a club challenging for major honours.

+The sides met in the 2023 and 2024 Challenge Cup semi-finals, the 2023 Super League play-off semi-final, and in the 2024 and 2025 Super League Grand Finals.
+The sides most recently met in the 2026 Challenge Cup Final on 30 May, with Wigan securing a dominant 40-10 win to claim a record-extending 22nd Challenge Cup title.

+The Warriors completed an historic 'quadruple' in 2024, whilst the Robins completed the treble in 2025.

+As of August 2026, the last meeting between the two sides occurred on 27th August 2026, with the Warriors defeating the Robins 46-0 in atrocious conditions.

+The sides have met 163 times, with winning winning 103 to Hull KR's 54.
+However, the record since 2023 is more even, with Wigan winning 9 contests to the Robins' 6.

 In the community

 Wigan confirmed via the official website that they had been granted charitable status on Wednesday 29 April 2009 via the "charitable arm" of the club the Wigan Warriors Community Foundation.
-Wigan Warriors carry out extensive community work that stretches from Amateur Rugby League Football clubs to Schools as well as running highly successful community training camps for young people.
+Wigan Warriors carry out community work that stretches from Amateur Rugby League Football clubs to Schools as well as running successful community training camps for young people.
 A part of the community work is visiting primary schools to deliver a programme specifically designed for young people entitled 'Lessons for Life'.
 The programme is delivered via a geographic family of schools approach and results in each school receiving two hours of Rugby League coaching per week for a six-week period.
 Additionally every school is offered the opportunity to start an extra curricular club and take part in a "Warriors Tag Festival".
-The club will now be able to deliver an even more extensive community programme via the Wigan Warriors Community Foundation.
+The club will now be able to deliver an extensive community programme via the Wigan Warriors Community Foundation.

 Wigan became the first club in the country to receive Sport England's Clubmark Gold Award.
 The Gold award, only available from 1 April 2009, shows the clubs commitment to Duty of Care and Child Protection, Coaching and Competition, Sports Equity and Ethics and Club Management.
 The Gold award not only meets the minimum standards in all areas, but surpasses them and meets additional criteria too.

 Combined with education provider ProCo, Wigan have established a work based learning academy in the town to provide opportunities to young people whilst also providing a permanent base for its scholarship and academy squads.
 The Work Academy has been given the name "Central Park" in reference to Wigan's former home and also makes reference to the education provider.